3. Quick Start

 🔧 Installation Requirements

-Install AgentScope Runtime with basic dependencies:
+Install AgentScope Runtime with the base dependencies:

 pip install agentscope-runtime